 1)AVOIDING OR LIMITING CERTAIN

 Sugars.
 Sugar is put into nearly all factory processed food stuffs.

 Being overweight is related to at least, 12 different types of cancer: ovarian cancer,

 prostate, stomach, throat and mouth cancer, rectum and colon, breast cancer in postmenopausal women, gallbladder, kidney, esophageal cancer, pancreatic, and

 The importance of regular physical activity can not be

 Try to consume a diet that is rich in vegetables, fruit, whole grains and beans.
 Roughage is

 important as are fresh foods.
-Try and get your nutrients of all sorts mainly from fresh foods.
+Try and get your nutrients of all sorts mainly from fresh foods and preferably locally grown.

 The WHO recommends that infants should be exclusively breastfed for the first 6 months of their